goulvenclech/astropi/docs/src/content/learn/2-archetypes/1-content-blog.md

 ---
+slug: "archetypes/content-blog"
-title: "Create a blog"
+title: "Content blog"
 ---

+A content blog is a collection based on markdown files that are displayed in the UI as a blog.
+This archetype is perfect for creating a blog for your project.

+## How to create a content blog

 First, create a collection with the Blog Content zod shema.
-In `/src/content/config.ts` :
+In `/src/content/config.ts`:

 ```ts
 import { blogContentCollection } from "@goulvenclech/astropi"